intentframe/intentframe/docs/architecture.md

 > No single intelligent entity can simultaneously define, validate, and execute intent.

-IntentFrame is a runtime control plane for AI-decided actions.
-It automates the oversight you currently perform manually when supervising AI agents — understanding what actions will really do, judging whether they should be allowed, and executing only what passes policy.
+IntentFrame is a **runtime security control plane for AI-decided actions** — a policy-enforced pipeline that sits between an AI agent and the real world.

+The effect of that control plane is that it **automates the oversight a human would otherwise perform manually**: reading every action, understanding what it will really do, applying judgment, and clicking approve or reject.
+The agent does the work; IntentFrame automates the supervision.

+Both framings describe the same system from different angles.
+The security framing answers *"what is it?"* — a runtime boundary with deterministic gates, semantic review, and executor isolation.
+The oversight framing answers *"why does it exist?"* — because manual human-in-the-loop review of every AI action does not scale, and giving agents unsupervised access to the real world is not safe.

 ---